larsvasseldonk/calmly-list/backend/README.md

 The API will be available at `http://localhost:8000`.
 Interactive API documentation is available at `http://localhost:8000/docs`.

+## Database

+The application uses SQLite for persistent storage.
+The database file `todos.db` is automatically created in the backend directory when the server starts.
+Todo items are persisted across server restarts.

 ## Running Tests

+> **Note**: There is currently a known issue with the test suite where the test database engine  configuration is not properly overriding the production engine due to module-level initialization timing.
+The production code works correctly with SQLite.
+This will be addressed in a future update.

 Run the test suite: